 Gina Gershon and Susie Bright

-have any sex scenes, like they would just naturally with a heterosexual relationship.
+other or have any sex scenes, like they would just naturally with a heterosexual relationship.
 I just feel like that's a cop-out.
 We felt it was very important not to shy away from it and to be very matter of fact about it.
-That's what's cool about the film.
+That's what's cool

 To add to the film's authenticity, the Wachowskis hired feminist and sex educator Susie Bright to choreograph the film's sex scenes and act as a consultant on the film, and Bright also appears in one scene as an extra.
 Tilly recalled Bright's

 contributions to the film in an interview with Vulture.com in 2014:

 The Wachowskis were asking [Susie] what it was like in the lesbian world.
 All of us on the movie were concerned with authenticity.
 The way it was set up was Susie's input.
 And because of that, the lesbian community embraced the film, because it

 had a real veracity to it.
 There was a real attention to detail in this film that added a deepness to it.
 It's not two actresses trying to kiss each other in a pretty way.